lkirkwood/netdox/docs/functions.md

 # Data Creation Functions
 The Redis datastore exposes a number of functions for creating data that netdox can display.

+## Initialising Netdox
+`netdox_init` — Initialises a new instance of netdox.

+Don't use this function directly - instead use the `init` subcommand of the netdox executable.

+**keys**: 1 key containing the new default network.

+**args**:
++ names... — A list of names to ignore when creating DNS records.

 ## DNS

 `netdox_create_dns` — Creates a DNS record.